 What is the difference between term life insurance and whole life insurance?

 - Term life insurance is the simplest type because it covers you for a fixed time period.
+It’s also the cheapest type of coverage.
 However, if you don’t die during that time, then no one will receive any money.
 Terms range from 5 years to 40 years in length.

 - Whole life insurance is more expensive, but the policy has its own benefits too.
 One of those benefits is that you can use the money in the account (cash value) for later in your life.
 Also, whole life insurance covers you until you die, while term insurance only lasts a certain amount of time.